 For non-attorney employees, you can choose to offer a base salary and a set bonus every quarter for meeting key performance indicators (KPIs).
 Using this method, not only do your attorneys receive their reward when meeting quarterly goals, but so does everyone else.

-Although we believe this arrangement is a great choice and not tied to fees, we recommend reaching out to your local ethics authority and researching the rules in your jurisdiction to determine how to best proceed.
+Note: Although we believe this arrangement is a splendid choice and not tied to fees, we recommend reaching out to your local ethics authority and researching the rules in your jurisdiction to determine how to best proceed.

 Next, we’ll cover how to create law firm culture that supports mental health (Yes!).